HazmanNaim/Used-Car-Price-Prediction-From-Data-Scraping-to-Model-Deployment/README.md

 ### Project Flow
 The project follows a structured workflow consisting of the following steps:

 1. **Web Scraping**: A total of 8000 listings of used car prices in the Malaysian market were collected through web scraping.
-Each listing contains valuable information about the cars, such as brand, engine cc, year, mileage, and price.
+Each listing contains information about the cars, such as brand, engine cc, year, mileage, and price.

 2. **Data Cleaning**: The collected data underwent extensive data cleaning, which involved data imputation and feature engineering.
 This step was crucial for preparing the dataset for model development.